sahiltambe/SQL-Database-Querying-Module---LLM-App/README.md

 ## Support and Feedback
-For support or inquiries, please contact <a href="https://mail.google.com/mail/?view=cm&fs=1&to=sahiltambe1996@gmail.com" target="_blank">.
+For support or inquiries, please contact <a href="https://mail.google.com/mail/?view=cm&fs=1&to=sahiltambe1996@gmail.com" target="_blank">sahiltambe1996@gmail.com</a>.
 We welcome feedback and suggestions for improving the LLM App - Google Gemini Pro: SQL Database Querying Module.
 Thank you for your interest and contribution to our project!